Analyzing Differentiable Fuzzy Logic Operators: Conjunction and Disjunction

 \dualfigure{\imgT dT_yager2.pdf}{\imgT dS_yager2.pdf}{Left: The derivative of the Yager t-norm.
 Right: The derivative of the Yager s-norm.
 For both, $p=2$.}{fig:yager2_deriv}

 We plot these derivatives in Figure \ref{fig:yager2_deriv}, showing for each a vanishing derivative on a non-negligible section of the domain.
 Using the method described in footnote \ref{footnote:yager_aggregator} (Section \ref{sec:aggr_yager}), Mathematica finds a closed form expression for the fraction of inputs for which the Yager t-norm is nonvanishing as $\frac{\sqrt{\pi } 4^{-1/p} \Gamma \left(\frac{1}{p}\right)}{p \Gamma \left(\frac{1}{2}+\frac{1}{p}\right)}$.
 Observe that when $p\neq 1$, the derivative of $T_Y$ is undefined at $a=b=1$ and the derivative of $S_Y$ is undefined at $a=b=0$.
+This requires care in the implementation to prevent numerical issues.
 For $p>1$, the lower of the two truth values has a higher derivative for the t-norm, while for the t-conorm, the higher of the two truth values has a higher derivative.
 As $p$ increases, $T_Y$ and $S_Y$ will behave more like $T_G$ and $S_G$.
 Note that when $p< 1$, the t-norm will have higher derivatives for higher inputs as the derivative has a singularity at $\lim_{a\rightarrow 1}=\infty$ ($b<1$).

 \dualfigure{\imgT T_product.pdf}{\imgT S_product.pdf}{Left: The product t-norm.
 Right: The product t-conorm.}{fig:prod_norm}